loaded-user-creds/mtg-card-info-app/card-page-specification.md

 1. The printing the user previously selected
 2. The printing opened from search, a notification, or an external link
-3. The most recent normal English tabletop printing
+3. The most recent standard English tabletop printing
 4. A designated representative printing

 A promotional or unusual treatment should not become the default simply because it is the newest version.

-## 2. General card information
+## 2. Universal card information

 This section contains information that belongs to the card across printings.